 Hartop inherited substantial growth in the Elsecar and Parkgate collieries, with booming demand in the local ironworks and the profitable new railway traffic to London.
 Under him at Elsecar was Jabez Jackson who began working for the Earl in the 1830s, and had taken over from James Uttley as top and bottom steward in 1862.
-Jackson retired due to ill health in 1882, being superseded by C.H.
-Cobbold as manager of the Elsecar pits.
+Jackson retired due to ill health in 1882, being superseded, albeit briefly, by Charles Herbert Cobbold (1854-1929) as manager of the Elsecar pits.
 John Hartop himself retired in 1886, being replaced by the long-serving Parkgate colliery manager, Thomas Newbould (1846-1933).

 Newbould, who began working for the Fitzwilliams under his uncle Thomas Cooper in the 1860s, continued to serve the 7th Earl until his retirement in 1921, a period which saw huge change for the Fitzwilliam’s mines – including the closure of most of the older pits, alongside the opening of two new ones: Elsecar Main (began sinking in 1905) and New Stubbin (1913).